NWalker1208/scripture-seeds/README.md

 ## Current Features

 - Study scriptures for dozens of topics.
+- Plant seeds to study new topics.
-- Grow plants that you water by studying.
+- Water your plants by studying.
 - Collect seeds from harvesting plants.
-- Use seeds to study new topics.
 - Keep a journal of what you've studied.

 ## Future Features